William C. White: Early life

 White was born in Rochester, New York, August 29, 1854.
-He died at Battle Creek, Michigan, on the morning of September 1, 1937.
 He was the third son of James and Ellen White and was better known as WC, and intimately referred to as "Willie" by his mother.

 William grew up in Battle Creek and Greenville, Michigan.
 He attended public schools and for three years a private school conducted by GH Bell in Battle Creek.
 He grew up in a home that was the center of the growth of the Seventh-day Adventist Church.
 He listened to discussions about the advancement of the church with growing interest and understanding.
 He was baptized in Greenville, Michigan, at the age of 14 directly done by his father James.